 I scrimped together nearly $1,000 from my after-school job and bought a basic set of DJ equipment.
+Browsing turntables for sale, you can get some really quality equipment for decent prices nowadays!
 Countless hours were spent hunched over this gear in my bedroom, tweaking knobs, sliding faders and generally creating enough noise to annoy my parents.
 One day I decided it was time to start earning my investment back – I opened up the phonebook and started calling each of the mobile DJ companies to try and get a job.
 Each call I would explain that I had my own equipment and would love to opportunity to help out.
 I worked my way through the book alphabetically, and by the time I got to ‘C’ I’d picked myself up a new weekend job of being a mobile DJ.

 Every weekend in the warmer months I would put on a suit, drive to a nearby winery or hotel and provide the music for weddings.
 In winter I would DJ for blue-light discos and occasionally at a local pub.
 When starting out, my boss would shadow my every move at each event – teaching me which songs go well together and which of the 60’s and 70’s tracks were bound to get Aunt Gladys onto the dance floor.
 At the end of each night I would get a cheque for around $150 – only a fraction of what the owner made, but a solid income for a teenager.
 Pretty soon I was trusted to run things on my own.